ONSdigital/dp-kafka/examples/README.md

 # dp-kafka usage examples

-This folder contains some examples of typical usages of this library, as well as a docker-compose file to run a kafka cluster with 3 kafka nodes and a single zookeeper node.
-Source: [WurstMeister](https://github.com/wurstmeister/kafka-docker).
+This folder contains some examples of typical usages of this library.

 ## Configuration